Merulo/CompilerJFTT/README.md

 ### Fifth
 Final IR replacing labels with proper jumps.
-Removs jumps when they are unnecessary.
+Removes jumps when they are unnecessary.
+Shuffles blocks a bit to minimize jumping.